 Loss of Marine Habitat.
 Numerous landfill projects have been implemented in the Harbor since the Harbor was first developed, and these projects have resulted in an unquantified loss of marine habitat.
 The cumulative impacts of past, present, and future projects prior to mitigation are significant.
 For those projects for which mitigation has been or will be implemented, cumulative impacts are less than significant.
-The proposed Project or the Reduced Project Alternative would not result in a loss of marine habitat (rather a conversion of marine habitat types) and, thus, would not contribute to cumulative impacts.
+The proposed Project or the Reduced Project Alternative would not result in a loss of marine habitat and, thus, would not contribute to cumulative impacts.